Climate of Tasmania: Winter

 The winter months are June, July, and August, and are generally the wettest and coolest months in the state, with most elevated areas receiving considerable snowfall.
 Winter maximums range from 12 °C along the coast, to 3 °C on the Central Plateau, thanks to frequent cold fronts from the Southern Ocean.
 Minimum temperatures however are warmer than mainland Australia, most of coastal Tasmania rarely drops below freezing and daily temperature variation is often very narrow.
+Due to this, however, it’s rare for lowland regions of Tasmania to experience snow, with snow pellets mostly taking the form of graupel or hail.
 Elevated, inland areas can however drop below -10 °C during clear nights between fronts, while during snowy weather the maximum temperature may not rise above 0 °C.

 Spring

 The Spring months are September, October, and November.
 It is a season of frequent changes, as winter weather patterns begin to take the shape of summer patterns, although snowfall is still common in mountainous areas until October.
+These changes can be rather extreme at times, with some days having hail, sunshine and violent winds in a timespan as little as an hour.
 Spring is the windiest time of the year with afternoon sea breezes starting to take effect on the coast.